 How do create an Instagram account with a rabid and thoroughly monetizable following of more than 14 million, the momentum of which you can use to sell merch, start a lucrative marketing agency, launch various other affiliated business ventures, and build a multi-million dollar media empire?
-You do it by blatantly stealing others’ content and claiming it as your own.
+You do it by co-opting others’ content and claiming it as your own.
 That is the game plan that some wildly successful Instagram accounts have put in place in recent years.

 Back in 2016, Forbes quoted the Fuck Jerry team, led by Elliot Tebele – one of the 20-something founders of the viral Instagram account, and the similarly-named marketing firm, Jerry Media – as saying they were hoping to bring $2 million over the next 12 months.
 That figure was certainly helped in large part by the $30,000-plus sponsored Instagram posts for companies like Burger King, Comedy Central, and Jack in the Box, among others.